LoneWolfXVII/AI-powered-Game/README.md

 ## working
-the AI uses the minimax algorithm
+the AI uses the minimax algorithm to play and learn to win